Today marks Marie Curie birthday. She was born on November 7, 1867.

 Did you know that Marie Curie was rejected from the university because she’s a woman?
 She didn’t let that hold her back.
 She went on to become the first woman to win Nobel prize in physics and the first person to win two Nobel prizes in physics and chemistry.

-Very little people know that Marie Curie played an important role during World War I. Not many learned that during the war, Curie organised mobile X-ray teams.
+Very little people know that Marie Curie played an important role during World War I. Not many learned that during the war, Curie organized mobile X-ray teams.

 The 1896 discovery of radioactivity by Henri Becquerel inspired Marie and Pierre Curie to further investigate this phenomenon.